M5 -- Mars Magnetospheric Multipoint Measurement Mission: A multi-spacecraft plasma physics mission to Mars: Mission Design

 \subsubsection{Electromagnetic Interference Considerations}

 As accurate and high resolution measurements of the Martian magnetosphere are key to the scientific goals of the mission, strict magnetic cleanliness of the spacecraft will be necessary to prevent unwanted interference from impacting measurements.
+A key measure taken to reduce the magnetic disturbances caused by the spacecraft is to ``back wire" the solar panels.
+The back wiring method reduces solar panel current loops, and consequently the magnetic field disturbances induced by the loops.
+The method has successful heritage from missions such as Mars Global Surveyor \citep{acuna1996magnetic} and MAVEN \citep{Jakosky2015}.

-To limit the influence of spacecraft-induced magnetic fields on the measurements, all fluxgate magnetometers are placed on \SI{5}{\m} long booms.
-Additionally, each spacecraft has two magnetometers on the same boom to allow for noise mitigation.
+To limit the influence of remaining spacecraft-induced magnetic fields on the measurements, all fluxgate magnetometers are placed on \SI{4.5}{\m} long booms.
+Additionally, each spacecraft has two magnetometers on the same boom to allow for cleaning of magnetic field data.
 The primary scientific magnetometer is placed on the tip of the boom, whereas the second one, closer to the spacecraft body, acts as an auxiliary magnetometer that assists in identifying and removing potential magnetic interference by the spacecraft from the data.
 This approach has previously been employed e.g. on the Cluster mission \citep{balogh1997cluster}.

 Electromagnetic interference must be considered also from a communications perspective to ensure the spacecraft are not producing interference on their communication frequencies in the S- and X-bands.